-This protocol was the one most commonly used in areas served by the step by step switching system (mostly used in smaller and medium-sized cities) and in some other contexts, but only until the initial deposit was changed from 5¢ to 10¢.
+This protocol was the one most commonly used for coin first operation in areas served by the step-by-step switching system (mostly used in smaller and medium-sized cities), except perhaps in certain community dial offices (CDOs), and in some other contexts, but only until the initial deposit was changed from 5¢ to 10¢.
+(See section 17 for a discussion of this choice.)

-I will describe it in terms of its implementation in the step by step system.
+I will describe it in terms of its implementation in the step-by-step system.